nickhir/RedditLookoutBot/README.md

 user defined subreddits.
 If any user defined keywords occur in the post/comment the contents along with other information of the post/comment gets saved to a [YAML](https://yaml.org/) file.

-I personally use the script to save threads about internships or job interviews in relevant subreddits.
+I personally use the script to save threads about internships or job interviews in relevant subreddits, but I think it will also be helpful for people who are completely new to the reddit API.

 ## Installation
 - [python 3.x](https://www.python.org/)